csm-kb/csm-kb/README.md

 - I am moderately fluent in Japanese (日本語中級・N4, partial N3)... can hold a decent conversation most of the time!
 - I have extensive experience with systems engineering, full-domain backend API work in TypeScript and Golang (Fiber), and frontend work on web apps via frameworks (React/Next.js, Remix, Vue, and Vite) & raw HTML/CSS/JS, as well as low-level UI engineering in graphics engines and frameworks like Qt and SDL.
+- I have lots of experience tailoring talks to audiences (can explain anything simply; love the challenge!), managing social media and copywriting, and can do VA + video editing work from my background in content creation and streaming.
 - I believe that the middle-ground of **The Boring Choice™** and **The Bleeding-Edge Choice™** is where some of the best innovation comes from.
 ```
 however, it is also where some of the worst ideas come from, too. there is a fine edge here that requires a trained hand to balance!

-why TLDR: my entire objective is to do as much as possible, with as little as possible. if this means using an ancient tool or matured library that gets the job done every time, then perfect.
+why TLDR: my fundamental core is to do as much as possible, with as little / as simple as possible. if this means using an older tool or matured library that gets the job done every time, then perfect.

 in some circumstances, however, newer tools that have had a bit of time to gain traction (and thus aren't one of the "worst ideas") were designed to solve major problems with older tools that gum up DevEx and make my team feel icky or overwhelmed with maintenance -- and we even get the chance to shape those tools with our direct use... especially when the original tool is too "legacy" or inflexible to be contributed to (and god forbid forked for our own purposes).